 Battles of Manassas • Tour the Battlefield • Monuments • Facts • The Armies

-The James Robinson House G16 Virginia historical marker is about a thousand feet east of the Stone House on the south side of Lee Highway.
-There is no parking area at the marker and traffic is usually very heavy.
-The site of the Robinson house itself is a short distance up the hillside.
+The James Robinson House G16 Virginia historical marker east of the Stone House on the south side of Lee Highway.
+The site of the Robinson house itself is about 250 yards up the hillside.
 Although the marker refers to “the present house” it is no longer there, having burned in 1993.

 G16